 Author Inspiration For the Book "Countering Religious Extremism: The Healing Power of Spiritual Friendships"

-David Carlson has just released his newest non-fiction book, Countering Religious Extremism: The Healing Power of Spiritual Friendships
+In his newest non-fiction book released last year, Countering Religious Extremism: The Healing Power of Spiritual Friendships

-, a book that recounts David Carlson's journey into friendship with people of other faith traditions.
+, David Carlson recounts his journey into friendship with people of other faith traditions.
 His book profiles Christians, Muslims, and Jews who come to acknowledge one another's gifts and so come to value their own.

 In Dr. David Carlson's Own Words -